alzwded/jakhex/README.md

   * other hex editors annoy me in that I need to fiddle with the screen size to get the line width to align with a round number that's easy to do maths with
   * only the bottom 32bits of addresses are printed in the first column, because I ran out of screen space
-- searching doesn't remember what you previously searched for (but you can use tmux's/X11's kill buffer to repeatedly paste the same search string)
 - the details pane can't be hidden, so you need at least 13 lines of screen
-- searching doesn't support patterns nor regular expressions
 - region commands always prompt you for a pair of markers
 - keys are not rebindable, and the bindings are brain dead.
 Be sure to print out a cheat sheet!